CharanRamasamy/CharanRamasamy.github.io/README.md

-# Portfolio
+#Porfolio

-My portfolio that have professional details and skill set.
-Resume available to download
+- Updated resume is available to download
+- Highlights my basic skill set
+- More recent skill sets are available in my resume